4 min read

 The E-E-A-T Industrial Complex

-It sounds important.
-"We need to improve your E-E-A-T signals" sounds more sophisticated than "you need better content."
+It sounds important, because "we need to improve your E-E-A-T signals" sounds much more sophisticated than "you need better content," even though the latter is what you probably actually need.

-Agencies love E-E-A-T because it creates problems only they can solve.
+Agencies love E-E-A-T because it creates problems that only they can solve, which is a nice business model if you can get it.

 What Google Can Actually Measure